doongeon/good-filings/README.md

 Ask Claude naturally:

 ```
-"Can I have a summary of the newest Amazon (CIK: 1018724) 8-K filing?"
+"Can I have a summary of the latest Amazon (CIK: 1018724) 8-K filing?"
-"summary of the newest Amazon (CIK: 1018724) 10-Q filing"
+"summary of the latest Amazon (CIK: 1018724) 10-Q filing"
+"show me a markdown of the latest Amazon (cik: 1018724) 10-k filing"
 ```

 **Note:** If Claude doesn't use the MCP tools, add `use mcp` at the end of your question: